 Some guitars are made with an even shorter scale length (23 inches) because it’s a travel guitar.
 Therefore, it’s ideal to be lightweight and small.

 Speaking of a travel guitar, the Ibanez GRGM21BKN could fall under this category.
-It is reliable, versatile, plays beautifully and durable.
+It is reliable, versatile, plays beautifully, and is durable.
 What else are you looking for in an electric guitar?

-Mahogany is a very common body material which gives deep, warm mid-tones, a very good sustain, and of course, a nice “bit” for Telecasters.
+Mahogany is a very common body material that gives deep, warm mid-tones, a very good sustain, and of course, a nice “bit” for Telecasters.

 It has a 22-inch scale length of bolt-on maple neck with rosewood fretboard.
 The neck is one piece of maple, while the fretboard has 24 frets with signature Ibanez inlays.

 Perfect for Small Hands

 Fitting the 24 frets on the short neck is amazing.
 It’s really made for players with small hands.

 In addition, the fretboard appears to be fairly flat and designed to practice shredding so you can achieve a few metal tracks from this thing.